DJ at Club LaRay, Rialto Tap, the Clubhouse, and more

 “And then I was playing an Emotions song, ‘I Don’t Want to Lose Your Love,’ and I was counting the beats, and I counted all the way up to a 54-count, and then in the middle of the song the beginning came—the song started to repeat and I started to see the actual format of music as far as how the beats are arranged and how long the vocals are and the choruses and this, that, and the other.
 And I started seeing the magic of how it was all a pattern, and I was able to manipulate the pattern.”

 After that moment of epiphany, Ezebukwu’s skill increased.
-His next club was Jeffrey Pub, 7041 S. Jeffrey Blvd.
+His next club was Jeffery Pub, 7041 S. Jeffery Blvd.
 The previous DJ, Bill Alexander, was moving out to L.A. to play at Catch One (where he would lure Ron Hardy after Den One closed), but he had seen Ezebukwu spin at the Sculpture Room.
-Ezebukwu describes Jeffrey Pub as a “nice, finished club” with a new dancefloor, DJ booth, and lights.
+Ezebukwu describes Jeffery Pub as a “nice, finished club” with a new dancefloor, DJ booth, and lights.
 The crowd was gay and mostly male.

 Ezebukwu took a couple of months off, enrolling at DeVry and checking out Detroit’s clubs, before landing a gig at Martin’s Den, 5550 S. State St., in August, 1980.
 After just three months Ezebukwu left Martin’s Den for the Gazebo.
 His fourth night on the job, he walked up to a burnt-out building.